 While reading the novel Nana by Émile Zola, an amusing choice of words comes up in Chapter 13.
 When talking about the titular main character, Zola (depending on which translation you read) describes her man-eating as: “gobbl[ing] them up, one after the other.
 The growing needs of her life of luxury sharpened her appetite, and she would clean a man out with one snap of her teeth.”
-He later goes on to talk about all the men she had “gobbled” up and left them penniless.
-In the same paragraph he continues, “Like a huge fire, she devoured everything, the profits from financial swindles no less than the fruits of labour.”
+The author later goes on to talk about all the men Nana had “gobbled” up and left them penniless.
+In the same paragraph the author continues, “Like a huge fire, she devoured everything, the profits from financial swindles no less than the fruits of labour.”
 Nana used her beauty and seduction skills to drain these gullible men of all their money.
 What started this change from a fashion icon to a man-eater was when Nana saw Queen Pomaré who was once like her but became “an old rag-and-bone woman who was raking about in the gutters.”
 Nana saw this as a future for herself.
 She decided that if this was her fate, she would turn the tables and become a weapon against her oppressors.

 This thought of a man-eater is by no means an original idea.
 Throughout time, women were regarded as “baby eaters” and “vampires”.
 Popular examples include Lillith (Adam’s first wife before Eve) who refused to lie beneath Adam and was forced to cause sickness to infants and seduce men in their dreams.
 We also have the myth of the Lamia who, in Greek mythology, was originally described as a serpent who eats babies and later evolves into a seductress that enticed and devoured men in female form.